Saturday 16/05/2026 – NGOC League 5 – May Hill

 This is a Regional (level C) event for which you can earn British Orienteering ranking points.

-Entries will open soon on Fabian 4 and will close at midnight on Wednesday 13th May.
+Entries are now open on Fabian 4 and will close at midnight on Wednesday 13th May.

 Important: Please also note that as from 1 January 2026 Non-members of British Orienteering are not insured under British Orienteering’s public liability policy.
 By entering this event, you acknowledge that you are participating at your own risk.